Vanguard90/nyt-news/README.md

 # nyt-news
-An app that uses NYT api and React to display dynamic content
+An app that uses NYT api and React to display dynamic and up to date news content

-##Features

-- Uses react
-- Uses Flexbox
-- See design

 ###TODO

-- Top navigation:
+- Tag system.

-Go to NYTimes------------------Today's paper-----------------------Date/Time
+- Filtering based on tag system.
+- As part of above points, partial loading (categorize article details).